MartinKoch123/Path/README.md

 # Path
-Classes for handling filesystem paths in MATLAB.
+Class for representing filesystem paths in MATLAB.

-The `File` and `Folder` classes allow you to solve your path-related problems using short and readable code.
+The `Path` class allow you to solve your path-related problems using short and readable code.

 [![View Path on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/87552-path)